 To edit a fund, select an existing fund.

-- Choose a short but descriptive name.
+Choose a short but descriptive name.

-- Choose the visibility of the fund to the public.
+Choose the visibility of the fund.

-- Don't add dates to annual funds.
+Don't add dates to annual funds.
 Instead, open and close a fund that will be used seasonally.

 The Default Fund is the fund automatically selected on your donation form or in a batch.
-This is also the fund selected if another is not designated while using Text-to-Give.
+This is also the fund selected if another is not designated while using Text2Give.
 For this reason, we typically suggest that your default fund be set up as your church's discretionary fund.

 The Default Fund is created when you first set up Giving, and it cannot be closed.
 However, you can change your Default Fund by contacting our Support Team.

-When donations are no longer accepted for a fund's purpose, it can be closed.
-Once closed, the fund is hidden from online giving, and if donations are specifically designated to the closed fund, contact the donor to see if they wish to re-designate their donation.
+When donations are no longer accepted for a fund, it can be closed.
+Once closed, the fund is hidden from your donation form, but recurring donations will still continue to go to this closed fund until changed either by the donor or an admin per the donor's request.

-If a donation was designated to a specific fund, and there's a need to change or close that fund, contact the donor to get their permission to reassign their donation or refund the donation outright.
+If a donation was designated to a specific fund, and there's a need to change or close that fund, contact the donor to get their permission to reassign their donation or refund the donation.

 Closing a fund is not a permanent action; the fund can be reopened if necessary.

 If you receive seasonal donations for a specific fund, once those donations are no longer received, close the fund then reopen it when those donations need to be received again.
-This keeps the funds list clean and helps the church designate funds in the best way for any season.
+This keeps your funds list clean and helps the church designate funds in the best way for any season.